-- 10.Click within the window, then press Ctrl+A to select all of the contents of the window. - 11.Press Ctrl+C to copy the contents to the clipboard. - 12.
-Navigate to the ad hoc reports form layout tool, and click Design Form. - 13.
-Click the HTML Source Code button.
+- 5) Click within the window and then press Ctrl+A to select all of the contents of the window. - 6) Press Ctrl+C to copy the contents to the clipboard. - 7) Navigate to the ad hoc reports form layout tool. - 8) Select the Source tab at the bottom of the page.

-- 14.On the Source Code window, press Ctrl+V to paste the contents of your clipboard to the form layout tool. - 15.
-Click Insert and Close button on the Source Code window to view the content in WYSIWYG format. - 16.Using the list of fields you wrote down in step 4, enter each field you want to include in your form in the location where you want it to appear.
+- 9) Press Ctrl+V to paste the contents of your clipboard to the form layout tool. - 10)Click the Editor tab at the bottom of the page to view the document in WYSIWYG format. - 11)Using the list of fields you wrote down in step 4, enter each field you want to include in your form in the location where you want it to appear.
 Enclose each field name in square brackets.
-Example: [record\id] (see Adding Fields to a Form).

-17.Insert horizontal lines, graphics, and page breaks as needed. (see Adding Graphical Elements to a Form).
+Example: [record\id]. - 12)Insert horizontal lines, graphics, and page breaks as needed. (see Adding Graphical Elements to a Form on page 919).